papernest disclaims that they are not currently in partnership with Sainsbury

 Of these, wind power is by far the biggest contributor to the National Grid, with 13.8% of all our electricity coming from on and offshore wind farms.
 Bio-energy contributes around 10.2% to the overall fuel mix, while solar energy produces 4.2% of UK energy and hydropower accounts for around 1.8% of the country’s energy.

-By investing in these renewable energy sources, Sainsbury’s Energy is helping to promote the use of sustainable electricity in the UK.
+By investing in these renewable energy sources, they are helping to promote the use of sustainable electricity in the UK.
 Signing up to the company could help to lower your carbon footprint and reduce your impact on the environment.

 Free, expert advice in just 10 minutes.